Still learning about space dimensionality: from the description of hydrogen atom by a generalized wave equation for dimensions D$\geq$3: Results and discussions

-corresponding to $(D=3,n=1)$ represents the most bound and stable solution (See Table~\ref{e0values}) for a hydrogen atom described by equation~(\ref{wave-eq}).
+corresponding to $D=3$ and $n=1$, represents the most bound and stable solution (See Table~\ref{e0values}) for a hydrogen atom described by equation~(\ref{wave-eq}).
+The specific value $E_{0}= -0.11$~Ha is the same found in Ref.~\cite{Witten} and should be compared to the well known result $-0.5$~Ha.
+The discrepancy found here is due to the quite modest accuracy obtained by the $1/N$ expansion when in the sequel one puts $N=3$.
+However, this fact does not invalidate the analysis made in this paper since the accuracy of the method is much better for high $N$ values.
 This is the only case where the ground state has a significant binding energy and do not show the expected features of a Rydberg-like atom, even for the first principal quantum number.
 For example, from Table~\ref{e0values}, we see that the value of the ground state energy found for $D=7$ and $n=3$ is equivalent to the energy of the same atom in $D=3$ and $n=1$ having a principal quantum number 35.
 A final comment that follows from the numbers reported in the Table is that, for a fixed value of the Laplacian operator power $n$, the ground state energy substantially decreases when the dimensionality $D$ increases.